 (d) if the default has not been remedied at the end of the 20th business day after the notice was given, then treat the default as a repudiation of the distribution access agreement and terminate the distribution access agreement.

-(2) The rights of Western Power under this regulation (except the periods of notice) are in addition to and are not to limit any other rights which Western Power has under a distribution access agreement or any other rights or remedies which it has under any other written law, at law, in equity or otherwise.
+(2) The rights of a corporation under this regulation (except the periods of notice) are in addition to and are not to limit any other rights which the corporation has under a distribution access agreement or any other rights or remedies which it has under any other written law, at law, in equity or otherwise.

-(3) Specifically, the imposition by Western Power of a charge under Part 4 or otherwise for the use of any distribution access service other than in accordance with the distribution access agreement does not affect Western Power’s rights under this regulation and is not to be taken as any commitment by Western Power to provide any additional distribution access services.
+(3) Specifically, the imposition by a corporation of a charge under Part 4 or otherwise for the use of any distribution access service other than in accordance with the distribution access agreement does not affect the corporation’s rights under this regulation and is not to be taken as any commitment by the corporation to provide any additional distribution access services.

 (4) Termination of a distribution access agreement under this regulation does not prejudice the rights or remedies accrued to either party at the date of termination.

-[Regulation 41 amended in Gazette 28 Dec 2001 p.6717.]
+[Regulation 41 amended in Gazette 28 Dec 2001 p.6717; 31 Mar 2006 p.
+1317-19.]

 42. Liability, insurance and indemnity